atelier-saulx/based/docs/db/export.md

 - Exports them to the specified custom directory (`~/my_dumps_in_csvs`)
 - Creates the directory if it doesn't exist
 - Overwrites any existing files with the same names
+- *Currently references are not exported.
+Referred properties are exported as well as properties*.

 ### Combined Options